IDontReallyCode/OptionsBacktesting/README.md

 #### LOOP:
 1. Tell the `Market` to move one step in time by passing the next `['datetime']`
-   - This way, when the `Strategy` accesses data, it will have access to all the data "up until, and including, that date", and asking for an option chain snapshot will give the latest OC snapshot available.
-One can also ask for the the whole history.
-Same for the stock.
+   - This way, when the `Strategy` (or any other object) accesses data, it can ask for all the data "up until, and including, that datetime", or, "the lastest data", which would be the latest snapshot for options, or the latest candle for stocks.
 2. Tell the `Dealer` execute orders.
    - The `Dealer` has a list of waiting `Order`s.
    - The `Dealer` loops through all waiting orders and tries to execute them.